schwern/App-Pinto/README.md

 you're not sure what you need, then install [Task::Pinto](http://search.cpan.org/perldoc?Task::Pinto) to get the whole kit.

-# METHODS

-## pinto

-Returns a reference to a [Pinto](http://search.cpan.org/perldoc?Pinto) or [Pinto::Remote](http://search.cpan.org/perldoc?Pinto::Remote) object that has been constructed for this application.

 # SEE ALSO

-[Pinto::Manual](http://search.cpan.org/perldoc?Pinto::Manual) for general information on using Pinto.

 [pinto](http://search.cpan.org/perldoc?pinto) to create and manage a Pinto repository.

 [pintod](http://search.cpan.org/perldoc?pintod) to allow remote access to your Pinto repository.

+[Pinto::Manual](http://search.cpan.org/perldoc?Pinto::Manual) for general information on using Pinto.

+[Stratopan](http://stratopan.com) for hosting your Pinto repository in the cloud.

 # SUPPORT